Azure/azure-rest-api-specs/specification/portalservices/resource-manager/readme.md

       - $.paths["/providers/Microsoft.PortalServices/copilotSettings/default"]

   - code: XmsPageableForListCalls
-    reason: The resource type CopilotSettings in the Microsoft.PortalServices resource provider @singleton (OpenAPI path ends with /default).
+    reason: "x-ms-pageable extension must be specified for LIST APIs."
+The resource type CopilotSettings in the Microsoft.PortalServices resource provider @singleton (OpenAPI path ends with /default).
 This is a false positive.
 Related issue:https://github.com/Azure/azure-openapi-validator/issues/646
     from:
       - copilotSettings.json
     where:
-      - $.paths["/providers/Microsoft.PortalServices/copilotSettings/default"]
+      - $definitions.CopilotSettingsResource

   - code: TopLevelResourcesListBySubscription
-    reason: The resource type CopilotSettings in the Microsoft.PortalServices resource provider is @tenantResource, so subscription list operation is not valid.
+    reason: "The top-level resource 'CopilotSettingsResource' does not have list by subscription operation, please add it."
+The resource type CopilotSettings in the Microsoft.PortalServices resource provider is @tenantResource, so subscription list operation is not valid.
 This is a false positive.
     from:
       - copilotSettings.json
     where:
-      - $.paths["/providers/Microsoft.PortalServices/copilotSettings/default"]
+      - $definitions.CopilotSettingsResource

   - code: TenantLevelAPIsNotAllowed
     reason: The resource type CopilotSettings in the Microsoft.PortalServices resource provider is @tenantResource, and has received exception sign-off approval by PAS team and ARM team.